Democratic Rep. Eric Swalwell to run for California governor in 2026

 "The only thing I am surprised about is that it took him this long to come after me," said Swalwell in a statement following the referral.

-Swalwell and the Trump administration have a history stretching back to President Trump's first term, with Swalwell describing himself as "the most vocal critic of Donald Trump over the last decade."
+Swalwell and the Trump administration have a history stretching back to President Trump's first term.
+Swalwell described himself earlier this month as "the most vocal critic of Donald Trump over the last decade."
 He also served as one of the impeachment managers during Mr. Trump's second impeachment trial.